MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_rss_set_indirection_entries.md

 ## -description

+> [!WARNING]
+> Some information in this topic relates to prereleased product, which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.
+>
+> RSSv2 is preview only in Windows 10, version 1803.

 The <b>NDIS_RSS_SET_INDIRECTION_ENTRIES</b> structure represents a set of actions, where each action moves a single entry of the Receive Side Scaling (RSS) indirection table of a specified VPort to a specified target CPU.
 It is used in the <a href="https://docs.microsoft.com/windows-hardware/drivers/network/oid-gen-rss-set-indirection-table-entries">OID_GEN_RSS_SET_INDIRECTION_TABLE_ENTRIES</a> OID, which is a <a href="https://docs.microsoft.com/windows-hardware/drivers/network/synchronous-oid-request-interface-in-ndis-6-80">Synchronous OID</a> for <a href="https://docs.microsoft.com/windows-hardware/drivers/network/receive-side-scaling-version-2-rssv2-">RSS Version 2 (RSSv2)</a>.